core-wg/href/draft-ietf-core-href.md

 mailing list of these requirements early.

-For the autonomous assignment, IANA will check whether the scheme name already has been registered in the ""CRI Scheme Numbers for Certain Unregistered Scheme Names" registry ({{cri-reg}}).
+For the autonomous assignment, IANA will check whether the scheme name already has been registered in the "CRI Scheme Numbers for Certain Unregistered Scheme Names" registry ({{cri-reg}}).

 * If such a registration exists, IANA will assign the same CRI scheme